carlosesilva/backstopjs-webdiff/README.md

 }
 ```

-## Setting request headers
+## Setting custom request headers

-It is possible to customize the headers sent with each page request.
+It is possible to send custom headers with each page request.
 To do so, create a `headers.json` file like this:

 ```
 {